enoklearn/engineering/exercises/security/setup-an-identity-provider.md

 Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

-1. Integrate Auth0 with your application
+1. Integrate Auth0 with your umbrella project
-2. Allow users to create an account and sign in to your application
+2. Allow users to create an account and sign in to your umbrella project
 3. Setup two roles, "member" and "admin"
-4. Create zones in your application that respond to a user's role (anonymous, member, admin)
+4. Create zones in your umbrella project that respond to a user's role (anonymous, member, admin)
 5. Share your results with your mentor!

 ## Questions